sawolabs/ios-framework/README.md

 ## Steps to integrate Sawo iOS Framework
 1. Login to sawo dev console - [dev.sawolabs.com](http://dev.sawolabs.com)

-2. Create a new project and copy the API key.
+2. Create a new project and copy the API key as well as Secret Key.

 3. Click Clone or download button in the <> Code tab and select Download ZIP to download the framework.